Building Resilience After Violent Experiences

 Participation in BRAVE is limited to young people enrolled in CHOP’s Violence Intervention Program or Family Advocacy and Support (FAS) Program.
 Like all of our Community Violence and Trauma Support (CVTS) programs, BRAVE participation is voluntary.

 The BRAVE curriculum is best implemented with youth, ages 13-18 years old, and in developmentally appropriate cohorts.
 We assess youth to make sure that BRAVE is the best fit to meet their needs.
-We have found that many youth who may not initially be receptive to traditional mental health therapy have found BRAVE participation to help identify their traumatic stress symptoms and create a pathway for them to be open to receiving therapy.
+We have found that many youth who may not initially be receptive to traditional mental health therapy report that BRAVE participation helps them identify their traumatic stress symptoms and create a pathway for them to be open to receiving therapy.

 Peer Mentors